osisoft/PI-Interface-ABB-800xA-Batch-Docs/content/how-batch-interfaces-work/templates-for-mapping-data-source-events/configure-tag-templates.md

 ---
-uid: BIF_TagTemplates
+uid: BIF_ConfigureTagTemplates
-framework: unedited
 ---

-# Tag templates
+# Configure Tag templates

 This section details the procedure for configuring tag templates.
 The tables in steps 6 and 7 define specific tag template settings and configurations to ensure that tag templates capture updates to PI Batch Database.